Skip to content

 Ingredients:

-• Take 1 tablespoon of clay and 1 teaspoon of amla juice in a bowl and add enough rose water to get a smooth mask.
+• In a bowl, mix 1 tablespoon of clay with 1 teaspoon of amla juice and enough rose water to create a smooth mask.

 • Rinse it off once it dries.
 Follow with a facial oil.

-Our Kakadu Plum, Matcha And Blood Orange Face Mask is formulated with organic amla fruit powder, kakadu plum powder, damask rose and orange peel to give your skin a boost of antioxidants and promote even skin tone.
+Our Kakadu Plum, Matcha, and Blood Orange Face Mask is crafted with organic amla fruit powder, kakadu plum powder, damask rose, and orange peel to provide your skin with a surge of antioxidants and promote an even skin tone.

-Amla is suitable for all skin types.
-However, we do suggest doing a patch test before using it.
+Amla is appropriate for all skin types.
+However, we recommend performing a patch test prior to use.

-No. Amla juice is acidic in nature.
-We recommend diluting it in aloe vera juice or rose water first.
+No. Amla juice is acidic.
+We advise diluting it with aloe vera juice or rose water before application.

 What is the shelf life of amla juice?

-Freshly pressed amla juice can be stored in the refrigerator for 2-3 days.
-However, vitamin C is an unstable nutrient and it oxidises quickly.
-Hence, we always suggest using fresh amla juice in your DIY recipes to get maximum benefits out of it.
+Freshly extracted amla juice can be kept in the refrigerator for 2-3 days.
+However, vitamin C is an unstable nutrient that oxidizes quickly.
+Therefore, we always recommend using fresh amla juice in your DIY recipes to maximize its benefits.

-Amla contains anti-inflammatory benefits and wound-healing properties.
-This makes it effective against inflamed acne.
-It also contains vitamin C, which has an exfoliating effect on your skin that helps reduce acne with consistent use.
+Amla possesses anti-inflammatory properties and wound-healing capabilities, making it effective against inflamed acne.
+It also contains vitamin C, which has an exfoliating effect on the skin, helping to reduce acne with regular use.

 References